How Much Does Radon Inspection and Mitigation Cost?

 How Much Does a Professional Radon Test Cost?

 You also have the option of hiring a professional to handle the testing.
 Your state radon office can give you the names of certified radon companies.
-You can expect the professional radon inspection cost to be $250 (CAD 320) or more.
+According to LawnStarter, you can expect the professional radon inspection cost to be between $310 and $1,420 (CAD 415 and CAD 1,900) or more.
+The price really depends on the type of test you’re getting, and if mitigation is included.
+The national average cost is $840 (CAD 1,130).
 If you're getting a general home inspection, such as the inspection when selling or buying a home, you can usually add a radon test for about $150 (CAD 190) more.

 What Is a Radon Mitigation System?